stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 `SP000000000000000000002Q6VF78.block-producers` (henceforth referred to as `.block-producers` for brevity), and the Stacker DB contract for stackers is controlled through a new PoX contract `SP000000000000000000002Q6VF78.pox-4` (henceforth referred to as `.pox-4`).
+Only nodes that act as producers and/or stackers need to subscribe to these Stacker DBs; however, each producer and each stacker will need to subscribe to both.

 Like with the PoX contract, the data spaces for these two contracts are controlled directly by the Stacks node.
-In particular, the data space for `.block-producers` is populated at the start of each term with the public keys of the tenure's block producers that will be used to validate DB chunks for the coming tenure.
-These keys are obtained from the enrollment transaction on Bitcoin.
+In particular, the data space for `.block-producers` is populated at the start of each term with the public keys of the tenure's block producers that will be used to validate DB chunks for the coming tenure, as well as data about the highest-known on-Bitcoin state snapshot.
+The public keys are obtained from the enrollment transactions on Bitcoin for this tenure.

 The `.pox-4` contract will become the current PoX contract if this SIP activates.
 This PoX implementation behaves identically to the current version,